 As if you and your team weren’t busy enough already, Giving Tuesday tends to reach such a fever pitch of activity that it can be tough to keep all the balls in the air.
 Avoid dropping them with a donor management software (DMS) that organizes your campaign, incoming donors, their information, and your resources.

 9. Set up a Peer-to-Peer Fundraiser

-A peer-to-peer (P2P) fundraiser allows your existing supporters to fundraise on behalf of your organization.
-You get them set up with a P2P platform, talking points, and motivation; they spread your fundraising message to their networks.
+A peer-to-peer fundraiser allows your existing supporters to fundraise on behalf of your organization.
+You get them set up with a peer-to-peer fundraising platform, talking points, and motivation; they spread your fundraising message to their networks.

 10. Run a Facebook Fundraiser

 Like a peer-to-peer campaign, a Facebook fundraiser spreads your message far and wide, finding people who might not normally have heard about your organization.
 Plus, it’s super easy to set up and completely free to use.
 Just make sure you understand the limitations of the tool and make it a part of your Giving Tuesday campaign, not the whole thing.

 Giving Tuesday is the perfect time to execute an email marketing campaign that preps your audience for the big day in advance, encourages them to give, and reports your success afterward.